-God works miracles with the simplest of people who are willing to listen to Him.
+God works miracles with the simplest of people willing to trust to Him.

 Man Chooses by Appearance

-ing of Israel.
-The current King, Saul, stopped listening to God and refused to repent each time that he was confronted with it.
-He had a ton of excuses but no actual sorrow over failing to listen to God.
-So God sent Samuel to the family of Jesse to choose a new King.
+Samuel was a prophet of God.
+He was sent to find the man who would be the new king of Israel.
+King Saul stopped listening to God and refused to repent each time that he was confronted.
+He made excuses and deflected blame instead of feeling actual sorrow.
+So God put the plan to replace Saul in motion.
+He sent Samuel to David’s family to choose a new king.
 An interesting thing happens when Samuel arrives.

 God Looks at a Man’s Faith

-Samuel sees Eliab’s physical appearance and is impressed.
+Samuel was impressed by Eliab’s physical appearance.
 God sees Eliab’s heart and is put off.
-God rejects him outright.
+God rejects him immediately.
 What is the problem?
-Eliab’s heart is not with the Lord.
-He looked great but was in some way not dedicated to being God’s man.
-Six more of Jesse’s sons are brought before Samuel and meet his approval only to
+Eliab’s heart was not with the Lord.
+He looked great but was not dedicated to being God’s man.
+No deal!
+God says these men are not for me.
+Six more of Jesse’s sons were brought before Samuel and are rejected by God.
+Each one does not have the heart God sought.

-be rejected by God.
-Each one does not have the heart for God that God is looking for.
-They are blessed in every way as the world judges but they are not men after God’s own heart.
-When things would get tough they would do their own thing rather than follow God.
+Please note, these guys were blessed in every way the world judged talent, skill, and capacity.
+They were the coolest, funniest, and had the best resumes, but they are not men after God’s own heart.
+They would do their own thing in their own ability rather than follow God.
 They would walk by sight and not by faith.
-Just as

-The process gets so bad that Jesse appears to run out of sons.
-It looks like Samuel has struck out.
-Each of Jesse’s sons has passed by and each has been rejected.
-It takes Samuel asking Jesse whether he has any other sons hidden away somewhere for Jesse to even consider God may be looking for David.
-Jesse seems to have very little regard for the qualities in David that will make him a great King of Israel.
+The process got so bad Jesse runs out of sons.
+It looked like Samuel has struck out.
+Each of Jesse’s sons passed by and each was rejected.
+Finally, it took Samuel asking, “Happen to have any more sons?” for Jesse to even consider David.
+Jesse has no regard for the qualities in David that will make him a great King of Israel.
 David is exactly the man the Nation of Israel needs but not even his dad realizes it.

-We know the story of David and Goliath.
-The still young boy David uses his sling to fell the giant warrior of the Philistines.
-We focus on the climax of the story and it is truly miraculous but there is more to the account.
+You know the story of David and Goliath.
+David used his sling to fell the giant warrior of the Philistines.
+We tend to focus on the climax of the story and it is truly miraculous.
+Yet, there is much more to the account.

-Do we remember what happens before David arrives and faces Goliath?
+Do you remember what happens before David arrived and faced Goliath?

-wer in fear before him.
-Included among this army of cowering Israelites are the very men who Samuel thought looked like they should have been King of Israel before David.
+Goliath spent days taunting the Israelites.
+He challenged King Saul and his army to single combat to decide the outcome of the battle.
+The Israelites refused.
+They cowered in fear before him.
+The very men who Samuel thought looked like they should have been king were included.
 His oldest brother Eliab sees Goliath and his heart fails him.
-The same happens to the other two brothers.
-They simply do not have the same trust and hope in God as David.
-They may be taller, more handsome and stronger than David but they are not men after God’s own heart like David.
-Much like their King Saul, their judgment and actions have very little to do with God and his power.
+The same happens to the other brothers.
+They simply do not have the same faith in God as David.
+They may be taller, more handsome and stronger but they are not men after God’s own heart like David.
+Their judgment and actions have very little to do with God and his power, much like King Saul.

 David’s Brothers Lack Faith

-Or do we trust what the Lord says?
+Do you trust what the Lord says?
 That He is looking for a few good men and women whose hearts are with Him.
-His power is still more than enough to destroy even the scariest giants in our lives today.
-We just have to put all of our trust in Him and do what He says when we are facing our Goliaths.
-Do we trust in God’s purpose for us?
+His power is still more than enough to destroy even the scariest giants in your life today.
+You just have to trust in Him and do what He says.

 Where is your heart today?
 Where is your hope today?
 Where is your trust today?